PerviyYegor/internshipSoftServe/task6/README.md

 3. (Optional) If you changed the VM's IP in `/task3` or `/task4`, update the IP in the prometheus configuration file `/task6/files/prometheus.yml`.

-4. After this, you can start your VM with Nagios monitoring using the command:
+4. After this, you can start your VM with Prometheus monitoring using the command:
    ```bash
    vagrant up
    ```